-Genetics (3-3) Prerequisites: BIOL 1306, 1106, and 8 hours of Chemistry.
+Genetics (3-3) Prerequisites: 12 hours of Biology and/or Chemistry.
 Designed for Biology, Biomedical Science, Life Science majors, and Biology minors.
 A study of genes and their action.
 This course incorporates classical Mendelian, population, and molecular genetics.
 (Spring)

 Biological Communication (1-0) Prerequisites: Completion of, or concurrent enrollment in, BIOL 4201 or BIMS 4201.
 An introduction to methods of scientific communication, with a focus on the skills required to read and write scientific literature.
 Topics will include the various levels and styles of scientific writing, ethical conduct in science communication, and the methods and skills required for preparing effective oral, poster, and paper presentations of a scientific nature.
 (Spring)